Rescued Tray Gets Easy DIY Makeover

 DIY Makeover Inspiration

 A few months ago I found these beautiful blue and white chinoiserie vase patterned napkins.
 I ordered them faster than you can say chinoiserie.

-Now all I needed was a decorative accessory that would lend itself to being rescued and restored ~ using decoupage.
+Now all I needed was a decorative accessory that would lend itself to being rescued and restored – using decoupage as my method.